cpsurfer/AI-bot/README.md

 # 🧠 My Personal AI Assistant

-A private, custom AI assistant designed to answer questions and provide information about me, based on my personal documents.
+A custom AI assistant designed to answer questions and provide information about me, based on my personal documents.

 ---

 ## ✨ Features

-- **Personalized Responses:** The bot provides answers tailored to your queries using information from your provided documents.
+* **Personalized Responses:** The bot tailors answers to your queries using information from documents you provide.
-- **Secure & Private:** The assistant only accesses files you provide in the designated `me` folder, ensuring your data remains private and secure.
+* **Secure & Private:** The assistant only accesses files in the designated `me` folder, ensuring your data remains private and secure.
-- **Easy to Use:** A simple, intuitive interface built with Streamlit for a seamless conversational experience.
+* **Easy to Use:** A simple, intuitive interface built with Streamlit offers a seamless conversational experience.

 ---